 Designed in 1954 and built in 1955, the Popular Mechanics' House of the Future is on the market for only the second time in its history.
 With no remodeling, it is listed at $1.8 million.

 Built to last for centuries, features include the ability to withstand fire, earthquakes, and temperature extremes.
 Likewise, it was built for easy maintenance and comfort.
 While it might last for centuries, the amenities it featured are rather mundane today.
 It features one of the first garage door openers that have become standard with all new houses.
 It also features an intercom system that came and went in popularity.

 The house of the future was built from steel rather than wood.
-Construction involved more welding than hammers and nails.
+Construction involved more welding jobs from welding services.
 The house was prefabricated to save time because time is money.
 Still, built in 1955, the only expected improvement over the next dozen years is the addition of solar powered energy, which would be an improvement to most modern homes today.